France Repatriates 51 From Syria Camps In Policy Change - UrduPoint

 France Repatriates 51 From Syria Camps In Policy Change

-Paris, July 5 (UrduPoint / Pakistan Point News - 5th Jul, 2022 ) :France repatriated 35 children and 16 mothers from camps in Syria holding family members of suspected Islamic State jihadists on Tuesday in the largest such operation by Paris after pressure from campaigners.
+Paris, July 6 (UrduPoint / Pakistan Point News - 6th Jul, 2022 ) :France repatriated 35 children and 16 mothers from camps in Syria holding family members of suspected Islamic State members on Tuesday in the largest such operation by Paris after pressure from campaigners.

 The French government had long refused mass repatriations of the hundreds of French children detained in Kurdish-controlled camps, dealing with them on a case-by-case basis that rights groups criticised as deliberately slow.